jacoborus/wiretree/README.md

   // does something
 }
 doSomething.isFactory = true as const;
-doSomething.isFactory = true as const;
+doSomething.isAsync = true as const;
 ```

 Example: